iotaledger/iota-wiki/shimmer/docs/iota.js/docs/tutorials/value-transactions/05-public-addresses.md

 ---
-description: "Derive a public address from an Ed25519 public key."
+description: 'Derive a public address from an Ed25519 public key.'
 image: /img/client_banner.png
 keywords:
   - public key
   - ed25519
   - different address format
   - hash
   - bech32
   - rms
   - shimmer testnet
 ---

 # Public Addresses

 As it usually happens in Blockchain, public addresses are derived from a public key by hashing it.
 In the Stardust